Subscribie/docs/subscribie/subscribie.rst

 ===========

-Subscribie is the main module which reads your :ref:`jamla` file.
+Subscribie is the main module.
 It performs the following actions:

-- Reads your :ref:`jamla` file
 - Loads your :ref:`theme<themes>`
-- Loads any modules you have defined (most have none)
+- Loads any modules you have defined
 - Starts Flask on localhost, listening on port 5000 by default